Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 In order to apply for naturalization, an applicant must be at least eighteen years old and must produce proof of being a lawful permanent resident of the United States.

 Applicants must have resided continuously in the U.S.A. as a lawful permanent resident for the last five years immediately prior to applying for naturalization.
-For applicants married to U.S. citizens, the continuous period is three years.
+For applicants married to U.S. citizens, the continuous residence period is three years.
 In addition, applicants must have been physically present in the United States for at least thirty months out of the previous 60 months or 18 months out of the previous 36 months if the applicant is married to a U.S. citizen.
-Most applicants must live in the district or state in which they are applying for at least 3 months prior to applying.
+Applicants must live in the district or state for at least 3 months prior to applying for naturalization.

 An applicant must be a person of good moral character.
-The commission of certain crimes, lying to gain an immigration benefit or failing to pay court ordered child support or alimony are just some examples of the problems that could cause an applicant to be ineligible for naturalization.
-Certain male applicants need to register with the Selective Service before applying for naturalization.
-Failure to register could result in an applicant’s naturalization application being denied for lack of good moral character.
+The commission of certain crimes, lying to gain an immigration benefit, failing to pay court ordered child support or alimony or failing to pay taxes are just some examples of the problems that could cause an applicant to be denied naturalization because of a lack of good moral character.

 Finally, applicants must prove that they are attached to principles of the United States and swear allegiance to the United States.
-For more information about becoming a naturalized citizen, contact the Law Offices of Raul Ray.
+For more information about applying to become a naturalized citizen, contact the Law Offices of Raul Ray at (408) 279-5793.

 Back to top...